Martín Fierro: In popular culture

 In the 1920s, Borges and other avant-garde Argentine writers embracing "art for art's sake" published a magazine called Martín Fierro; they are often referred to collectively as the grupo Martín Fierro ("Martín Fierro group"), although at the time they were better known as the Florida group.

+Juan José Castro set portions of the poem as a cantata for baritone, choir, and orchestra between 1944 and 1948.

 In 1952 director Jacques Tourneur made Way of a Gaucho in Argentina for 20th Century Fox.
 The story about an orphan gaucho called Martín Peñalosa, who has deserted from the army and becomes the leader of a rebel group, follows the legend of Martín Fierro in many ways, although the film is based upon a book by Herbert Childs and a screenplay by Philip Dunne.
 In 2009 the film classic was finally released first time on DVD, but at the moment only in Spain, where the title of the film is Martín, el Gaucho.

-Martín Fierro Awards are the most prominent awards for Argentine radio and television.
+The Martín Fierro Awards are the most prominent awards for Argentine radio and television.
 It is granted by APTRA, the Association of Argentine Television and Radio Journalists.

 Leopoldo Torre Nilsson's classic Argentine film Martín Fierro (1968) is based on the poem.
-Fernando Solanas' 1972 Los Hijos de Fierro (The Sons of Martín Fierro) is another Argentine classic film.
+Fernando Solanas' 1972 Los Hijos de Fierro is another Argentine classic film.

 In 1972, Billiken magazine published comic books written by Héctor Germán Oesterheld and drawn by Carlos Roume.

 In Thomas Pynchon's novel Gravity's Rainbow, a group of Argentine anarchists led by Francisco Squalidozzi collaborate with a German filmmaker, Gerhardt von Göll, to create a film version of Martín Fierro.

 Songs named after the poem have been released by the Argentine singer/songwriter Juana Molina on her album Segundo and by the German band the Magic I.D. on their album till my breath gives out.

 In 2017, Gabriela Cabezón Cámara published the novel Las aventuras de la China Iron, which reclaims the story of China Iron, Martín Fierro's abandoned wife, who is unnamed in the original epic poem.